phonedotcom/API-SDK-android/docs/MediaApi.md

 ### HTTP request headers

- - **Content-Type**: application/json
+ - **Content-Type**: multipart/form-data
  - **Accept**: application/json

 <a name="replaceAccountMediaTts"></a>
 # **replaceAccountMediaTts**
 > MediaFull replaceAccountMediaTts(accountId, mediaId, data)

 Update a media object to your account.

+Update a media object to your account.
 Note: The maximum size for media files or JSON objects included with a POST or PUT request is 10 MB.
 See Account Media for more info on the properties.
+Note: This API is for users with Account Owner scope access token.
+Users with Extension User scope token should invoke the Extension level Replace Media API with the following definition: PUT https://api.phone.com/v4/accounts/:account_id/extensions/:extension_id/media/:media_id

 ### Example
 ```java